petuum/adaptdl/docs/commandline/simple-job.rst

    time.sleep(100)

-Please note that stdout is only accessiblewhile a job is still running.
+Please note that stdout is only accessible while a job is still running.
 Therefore, the ``time.sleep(100)`` call is important for this tutorial.

 Writing a Dockerfile